ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 ### annex 1

-metadata : The method to estimate the index of the GiScG serie was changed this year then it's necessary to delete the 1992 and 1993 lines as the protocol was changed in 1994 and the data before this change were not used in the new method.
+* metadata : The method to estimate the index of the GiScG serie was changed this year then it's necessary to delete the 1992 and 1993 lines as the protocol was changed in 1994 and the data before this change were not used in the new method.

-One new series : sousGY 2013:2019, does not qualify for entry : too short.
+* One new series : sousGY 2013:2019, does not qualify for entry : too short.
 1 new values inserted in the database

-series : 8 values updated in the db

-Updates in GiScG series
+* series : 8 values updated in the db, Updates in GiScG series

-dataseries 13 values inserted / 28 values updated in the db
+* dataseries 13 values inserted / 28 values updated in the db / many doubtfull quality (4) not finished or partly impacted by covid

-new biometry

-55 new values inserted in the database
+* new biometry 55 new values inserted in the database

 **TODO** change ccm wso_id for Frémur, and find the one for SOUSTONS

 ### annex 2

-metadata: New series were added and the method used to estimate the index was changed for the series: BreY, SeiY, SeNY and SouY
+* metadata: New series were added and the method used to estimate the index was changed for the series: BreY, SeiY, SeNY and SouY

-6 new series integrated
+* new series 6 new series integrated

 OrnY	Orne electrofishing survey